 HIV-affected clients are clients who are HIV negative or have an unknown HIV status.
-An affected client must be linked to a client infected with HIV.
+An affected client must be linked to a client who has HIV.

-- HIV-positive, not AIDS-Client has been diagnosed with HIV but has not been diagnosed with AIDS. - HIV-positive, AIDS status unknown-Client has been diagnosed with HIV.
-It is not known whether the client has been diagnosed with AIDS. - CDC-defined AIDS-Client is an HIV-infected individual who meets the CDC AIDS case definition for an adult or child.
-NOTE: Once a client has been diagnosed with AIDS, he or she always is counted in the CDC-defined AIDS category regardless of changes in CD4 counts. - HIV-indeterminate (infants <2 years only)-A child under the age of 2 whose HIV status is not yet determined but was born to an HIV-infected mother.
+- HIV-positive, not AIDS-Client has diagnosed HIV but has not been diagnosed with AIDS. - HIV-positive, AIDS status unknown-Client has diagnosed HIV.
+It is not known whether the client has diagnosed AIDS. - CDC-defined AIDS-Client has HIV and meets the CDC AIDS case definition for an adult or child.
+NOTE: Once a client has AIDS, he or she always is counted in the CDC-defined AIDS category regardless of changes in CD4 counts. - HIV-indeterminate (infants <2 years only)-A child under the age of 2 years whose HIV status is not yet determined but was born to a woman living with HIV.